housseindjirdeh/hdjirdeh.github.io/_posts/2017-01-17-progressive-angular-applications.markdown

 permalink: /:title
 ---
 <aside>
 <p>Among other things, this post goes through how I set up offline support using the <code>sw-precache</code> and <code>sw-toolbox</code> libraries.
 Many updates and changes have been made to Angular tooling with regard to PWA support since this article was written.
-I'll be writing up newer posts in the coming weeks with more up to date information!</p>
 </aside>

 Progressive Web Apps (PWA) have been the talk of the town in 2016.
 In short, they are applications that use modern web capabilities to provide a user experience similar to that of mobile and native apps.
 Still a relatively new concept, these applications work for every user in every browser but are enhanced in some.